-Transforming the Management and Governance of Private Family Firms in East Asia: The Role of Financial Intermediaries
+Transforming the Management and Governance of Private Family Firms Prior to Initial Public Offerings: The Role of Venture Capital

 NBER 2015 Entrepreneurship Working Group Meeting Paper

-In this paper, we empirically analyze the role of financial intermediaries, specifically, venture capitalists (VCs), in transforming the management and governance of Chinese family firms prior to their IPOs.
-Our results show that VC-backed family firms are more likely than non-VC backed family firms to experience departures of family members from top management positions as well as decreases in family control rights, cash-flow rights, and the separation between them; these effects are stronger when VCs have greater bargaining power or board representation in these firms.
-We show using propensity-score matching and Instrumental Variable (IV) analyses that the above results are causal.
-Finally, we find that the above changes in corporate governance and family member departures from top management positions are associated with correspondingly higher IPO firm valuations and long-run post-IPO stock returns for family firms.
+We analyze the role of venture capitalists (VCs) in transforming the management and governance of China’s private family firms pre-IPO.
+We show, causally, that VC-backed family firms are more likely than non-VC backed family firms to experience departures of family members from top management positions and decreases in the separation between family control rights and cash-flow rights; these effects are stronger when VCs have greater equity ownership or board representation.
+We show that these changes in top management and governance in family firms are associated with higher IPO firm valuations and better post-IPO long run stock returns.

-Keywords: Family Firms; Corporate Governance; Top Management Changes; Initial Public Offerings (IPOs)
+Keywords: Private Family Firms; Initial Public Offerings; Corporate Governance; Venture Capital; Top Management Changes

 JEL Classification: G24, G34